Monday, March 17, 2025

 Individuals who are pre-diabetic or diabetic and struggling to manage blood sugar and cholesterol, or are at risk for cardiovascular or kidney disease, should speak with their healthcare provider.

-Many health companies have made incorporating turmeric easy, with recent developments of turmeric-infused teas, turmeric crackers, turmeric milk, and turmeric capsules.
+Many health companies have made incorporating turmeric easy, with developments of turmeric-infused teas, turmeric crackers, turmeric milk, and turmeric capsules.

 Always speak with your doctor before taking any new products or supplements.